arthexis/sigils/README.rst

 name of the field and model, or remote resource where the data should be fetched from, what functions should be applied to the found value, etc.

-Sigils includes all you need to resolve, execute, extract and replace sigils.
+Sigils includes all you need to manipulate text containing sigils.
 It works with Django OOTB, but it can be used in any Python project.
 Sigils is thread-safe and fast.
 It is also very easy to extend.